 Initial Bow Setup

-First it must be understood that ANYTHING you do to the bow effects tuning so it is important to set the bow up EXACTLY the way you intend to use it.
-If you tune your bow and then later add a bow quiver, it changes the tuning, change string silencer styles or position, changes the tuning, add limb covers or tip protector, changes the tuning.......Granted some changes are so minor that we aren't good enough shots to detect but the changes are there none the less.
+First it must be understood that ANYTHING you do to the bow affects tuning so it is important to set the bow up EXACTLY the way you intend to use it.
+If you tune your bow and then later add a bow quiver, it changes the tuning, change string silencer styles or position, changes the tuning, add limb covers or tip protector, changes the tuning.......Granted some changes are so minor that we aren't good enough shots to detect but the changes are there nonetheless.
 Several tiny changes can add up to take a good shooting bow to poor and you scratch your head wondering why?
-So, if you are going to hunt with a quiver, put it on, fill it full of arrows, minus one....Exactly the way it will be when that trophy buck comes to visit....String silencers, put them on...In most cases, place the silencers at the 1/4 points.
-Measure from where the string just touches the limb to the other point where it just touches the limb, divide by 4 and place the silencers there.
+So, if you are going to hunt with a quiver, put it on, and fill it full of arrows, minus one....Exactly the way it will be when that trophy buck comes to visit....String silencers put them on...In most cases, place the silencers at the 1/4 points.
+Measure from where the string just touches the limb to the other point where it just touches the limb, divide by 4, and place the silencers there.

 If the contact point is in front of or behind the low point in the grip, it makes the bow less forgiving to torque.
 It creates an underdraw or overdraw condition.
 They can be shot well that way with good form but they can be shot better if the contact point is in the proper place.
 The shelf material should provide some cushioning.
 The rug side of Velcro works well as does seal skin, or spongy leather.
 Your side plate in the sight window should be as thin as possible getting your arrow as close to center as possible.